Elizabeth Gearin, PC Chair

 Stephen Hughes has lived in Arlington, VA since graduating from George Mason University.
 He grew-up in Roanoke, Virginia where he was actively involved in his community.
 Since moving to Arlington, he has lived in Crystal City and on Columbia Pike as a renter.
 He is the former president of the Arlington Heights Civic Association and has served on the Neighborhood Conservation Advisory Committee and was a member of the Thomas Jefferson Working Group.
 He and his wife purchased their first home in Arlington and enjoy spending time with their two young children.

-Elizabeth Morton has lived in several Arlington neighborhoods and, upon becoming an empty-nester, moved with her husband to a townhouse in the Lyon Village Civic Association neighborhood in 2017.
+Elizabeth Morton has lived in several Arlington neighborhoods, and since 2017 has lived with her family in a townhouse in the Lyon Village Civic Association neighborhood.
 She previously served on the Arlington Public Art Committee and the Arlington Cultural Facilities Task Force.

 Elizabeth is a professor in the Masters in Urban and Regional Planning program at Virginia Tech’s National Capital Region campus.
 She has worked for a number of arts and preservation organizations, and as a planning and design consultant for numerous domestic and international organizations.
 She is also an active member of the leadership team of the American Planning Association’s Urban Design and Preservation Division.